House of Assembly Chamber

 Heather M. Jacobs, KC

-Served as Deputy Minister of the Department of Justice and Public Safety on three occasions from 2015 to 2022.
-Prior to that time, Ms. Jacobs also served as Assistant Deputy Minister in that Department for nine years, managed the Government Services Unit within the Civil Division for four years, and served as a solicitor in the Civil Division for 13 years.
+Heather M. Jacobs, KC completed the Members' Compensation Review in the 50th General Assembly, authoring the report entitled "How We Value Democracy" dated April 2024.
+She served as Deputy Minister of the Department of Justice and Public Safety on three occasions from 2015 to 2022.
+Prior to that time, Ms. Jacobs also served as Assistant Deputy Minister in the Department of Justice and Public Safety for nine years, managed the Government Services Unit within the Civil Division of the Department of Justice for four years, and served as a solicitor in the Civil Division for 13 years.
 Ms. Jacobs received her Bachelor of Commerce (Honours) from Memorial University in 1984 and Bachelor of Laws degree from York University (Osgoode Hall) in 1987.
-Ms. Jacobs was appointed Queens Counsel in 2015 and has been a member of the Law Society of Newfoundland and Labrador since 1988.
+Ms. Jacobs was appointed Queens Counsel in 2015 and has been a practicing member of the Law Society of Newfoundland and Labrador since 1988.
 She has served as a member of the Nalcor Board (as government appointee) and sat independently in 2018.
-She has also served as the Chair of the Board of Directors of the Oil and Gas Corporation of Newfoundland and Labrador and a member of the Expert Panel on Churchill Falls 2041.
+She has also served as the Chair of the Board of Directors of the Oil and Gas Corporation of Newfoundland and Labrador and a member of the Board of the RNC Foundation.

 Committee Support Team